 Your brand lives in everyday interactions your company has with its prospects and customers, including the images you share, the messages you post on your website, the content of your marketing materials, your presentations and booths at conferences, and your posts on social networks.

-Etsy provides key opportunities for you to deliver that kind of consistent brand experience.
+Etsy provides critical opportunities for you to deliver a consistent brand experience.

-Every storefront on Etsy is provided with four separate visual elements for any store’s main page, and all of these should be consistent and work together to reinforce the personal brand and message you want customers to see.
+Every storefront on Etsy has four separate visual elements for any store’s main page.
+These should be consistent and work together to reinforce the personal brand and message you want customers to see.

 The four image sizes used on an Etsy store page are: